Arpitha739/AI-Powered-Task-Management-Portal/README.md

 ### Registration Validation

+- Name cannot be blank
+- Email must be in a valid format
+- Email must be unique (duplicate registration is not allowed)
+- Password cannot be blank
-Password must contain:
+- Password must contain:
   - Minimum 8 characters
   - One uppercase letter
   - One lowercase letter
   - One number
   - One special character

+### Login Validation

+- Email must be in a valid format
+- Password cannot be blank
+- Invalid email or password returns an appropriate error message

 ### Task Validation

-- Title cannot be blank
+- Task title cannot be blank

+### Exception Handling

+Global exception handling is implemented using `@RestControllerAdvice` for:

+- Validation errors
+- Duplicate email registration
+- Invalid login credentials
+- Application runtime exceptions
+- Unexpected server errors

 ---